vyphmluu/EECS581_Project2/documentation/daily_accounts/carson_treece_account.md

 **Date:** 9/11/2024

-**Hours spent on project:** 2 hours
+**Hours spent on project:** 3.5 hours

 **Brief summary of what you did:** Fixed a bug in place_ships where an error would print every time the player was prompted to place a ship.
 Think I bug tested it but if I broke it more sorry.

+                                   Fixed a similar bug from place_ships in attack_opponent.
+We should no longer get error messages before inputing what spot on the grid you want to either place your ship or attack.